rydama/hello-eb-node/README.md

 ## Verify your DNS is setup and working

 - If you're using Route 53, see https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-beanstalk-environment.html
-- Confirm you can reach the sample application via your domain name
+- Confirm you can reach the sample application in the browser via your domain name

 ## Configure nginx and https with auto-updating Let's Encrypt certs

 - Clone this repository into a new project directory
   - `git clone git@github.com:rydama/hello-eb-node.git your-project`
+  - `cd your-project`
-  - to reinit as a fresh repo, `rm -rf .git && git init`
+  - If you'd like to reinit as a fresh repo, `rm -rf .git && git init`
 - Install the Elastic Beanstalk command line tools
   - https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html
 - Run `eb init`